Last Updated on: 4th July 2021, 02:10 am

-Towards the end of last month, I headed down to Corpus Christi, Texas for a few days with my sister, and I was reminded why the beach at Mustang Island is my favorite in the US.
+Towards the end of last month, I headed down to Corpus Christi, Texas for a few days with my sister, and I was reminded why the beach at Mustang Island State Park is my favorite in the US.
 Some places may have bluer water, or hipper beach towns, or more exotic locales, but if I could only go to one beach for the rest of my life, it would be Mustang Island.

 Yes, I’m biased.
 For many people, myself included, you get a special connection with the beach you grow up going to year after year.
 Growing up, my family would pack up the family minivan to visit our cousins in Corpus Christi.
 I was so jealous that they got to grow up at the beach, and they knew how to surf and fish and snorkel before they could get a learner’s permit.
 For the past ten years, I watched my friends and coworkers in Philly swoon about their weekends at the Jersey shore, and I could appreciate their emotions, but I never fell in love with the Jersey shore.
 When I wanted a beach escape, I’d either head south to the Outer Banks of North Carolina or book a trip some where out of the country.
 But every beach I’ve ever gone to has lacked something element that makes Mustang Island so wonderful.